THIRD WAVE FUND

 A: There were a few places on my radar, but one thing that really won me over was watching the Third Wave 20th-anniversary video, and learning how accessible funding can be [thru Third Wave] for those that don't easily have access.

-I had a meeting with External Relations Associate, Nicole Myles.
+External Relations Associate, Nicole Myles.
 She has been AMAZING and incredibly generous with her time, advice and insight in creating something like Truuu.

 Q: What's special about Truuu?